aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/calculate-formulas/calculating-ifna-function-using-aspose-cells/_index.md

             cellA5.formula = '=IFNA(VLOOKUP("Pear",$A$1:$A$3,1,0),"Not found")';
             cellA6.formula = '=IFNA(VLOOKUP("Orange",$A$1:$A$3,1,0),"Not found")';

-            // Calculate the formula of workbook
+            // Calculate the workbook's formulas
             workbook.calculateFormula();

             // Get the string values of A5 and A6